ros2/ros2_documentation/source/Governance/Build-Farms.rst

 **Execution** of the jobs depends on the type of the job:

-* `devel jobs`_ will be triggered every time a commit is done to the respective branch or pull request of the upstream [1]_ repository
+* `devel jobs`_ will be triggered every time a commit is done to the respective branch or to the respective pull request of the upstream [1]_ repository
-* `release jobs`_ will be triggered once every time a new package version is released resp. a new rosdistro_ pull request was accepted for this package
+* `release jobs`_ will be triggered once every time a new package version is released, i.e. a new rosdistro_ pull request was accepted for this package